galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 Now that you've gotten through the worst case scenario, we'll attack the next worst case scenario, auditors!
 They've shown up and demanded that everything have valid SSL certificates.

-This step uses letsencrypt for generating certificates, so it assumes that:
+This step uses [Let's Encrypt](https://letsencrypt.org/) for generating certificates, so it assumes that:

 1. Your machine is publicly accessible
 2. It has a publicly resolvable DNS entry